matthieugomez/benchmark-stata-r/README.md

 # Benchmarks

 ## Results
 This page compares the speed of R and Stata for typical data analysis on randomly generated datasets (see below) of 50 Mo, 500 Mo, and 5 Go.
-The graph below shows the results for the 500MB dataset (with 1e7 observations).
+The graph below shows the results for the 500MB dataset (corresponding to 1e7 observations).

 <img class = "img-responsive"  src="/output/1e7.png" />